Epitrepontes

-Fragments of it were found in 1907, alongside Perikeiromene and Samia in the Cairo Codex.
+Fragments of roughly 750 lines, accounting for about half of the play, were found in 1907, alongside Perikeiromene and Samia in the Cairo Codex.
 Additional fragments of the play have been found since its initial discovery.
 In 2012, the Michigan Papyrus was published, giving better readings to Acts 3 and 4 of the play.

 Epitrepontes (Greek: "arbitration") features a conflict - and attempts to resolve that conflict - between two Athenian households, as well as depicting conflicts in a marriage.
 The play's most famous incident features a comical scene of legal arbitration.
 Two parties want the court to decide who should take ownership of goods found alongside an abandoned baby.
 The play gradually reveals the baby's history, and the identity of its parents, in the process of a complex exploration of marriage and family.
 The play also features sexual assault.